[Below is my transcript of my video about the Paleo vs. vegan diet, along with supplemental information on the topic.]

 While most vegans realize this, they still tend to be very deficient in B vitamins and the right type of amino acids.
 Yes, you can address those deficiencies by taking a good, quality vitamin B12 supplement or a B complex supplement, as well as supplementing with protein powders.
 Nonetheless, following a strict vegan diet is going to leave you with deficiencies.

 Now, I do want to say that there are different types of vegetarian diets that add in things like eggs and raw organic dairy products and wild-caught fish, like a pescatarian.
 You can follow those types of vegetarian diets and be absolutely healthy and have no deficiencies whatsoever.

 And let me say this as well: There are some vegans that live to be over 100 years old, and they addressed their deficiencies.
 Their digestive system was healthy enough that it helped produce B vitamins for them.
 So again, you can follow being a vegan and live to be over 100.
 There are people that have been hunter-gatherers who also lived to be well over 100.

 Now, if I’m comparing the Paleo vs. vegan diet and I had to choose for my entire life to follow one of the two diets, I would actually choose the Paleo diet regime before the vegan diet.

-Personally, my favorite diet is following more of a traditional diet or a GAPS diet.
+Personally, one of my favorite diets is following more of a traditional diet or a GAPS diet.
 A traditional diet, which is really what our ancestors ate, wasn’t just Paleo.
 You know, this diet is more than 6,000 years old, where you’re also consuming grass-fed dairy like benefit-rich kefir; plus, you’re getting in a lot of vegetables and wild meats.
 It’s kind of everything.
-This is what’s promoted by organizations like the Weston A. Price Foundation.
-That’s the diet I personally follow and love.
-And when it comes to healing, the GAPS diet is another great diet for you to look into.

 Get FREE Access!